-Duty Station: Addis Ababa

-Type of the Contract: National Consultant (Individual contract type)
+Duty Station: Addis Ababa, Ethiopia with travel to regions Type of the Contract: National Consultant (Individual contract type)

-No. of Posts: Two
+No. of Posts: one

-Duration of the Assignment: 4 months

-Expected Start Date: As soon as possible
+Duration of the Assignment: 49 working days Expected Start Date: As soon as possible

 1. Background

 Recognizing that corruption is an obstacle to good governance and development, and as part of the civil service reform program that started in the 1990s, the Federal Government of Ethiopia established the Federal Ethics and Anti-Corruption Commission (FEACC) in 2001.
 The Commission was tasked to create anti-corruption awareness and to promote ethics and integrity and prevent corruption in all its forms both in the public and private sector and investigate and prosecute corruption crimes when it occurs.